Xeniosgeorgakis/union_shop/README.md

 - Original Union Shop website: [shop.upsu.net](https://shop.upsu.net)
 - Flutter documentation and community resources

+## 🤝 Contributing

+While this is a coursework project, contributions for educational purposes are welcome.
+Please follow these guidelines:

+1. **Fork** the repository
+2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)
+3. **Commit** your changes (`git commit -m 'Add amazing feature'`)
+4. **Push** to the branch (`git push origin feature/amazing-feature`)
+5. **Open** a Pull Request

+### Development Guidelines
+- Follow Flutter best practices and conventions
+- Write tests for new features
+- Ensure all tests pass before submitting
+- Update documentation as needed

 ---

 **Note**: This application is designed primarily for mobile view.
-For the best experience, view in Chrome DevTools mobile device mode.
+For the best experience, view in Edge DevTools mobile device mode.